airbytehq/airbyte/docs/integrations/sources/bugsnag.md

 | `auth_token` | `string` | Auth Token.
 Personal auth token for accessing the Bugsnag API.
 Generate it in the My Account section of Bugsnag settings. |  |
 | `start_date` | `string` | Start date.  |  |

+You need to generate the `auth_token` to get started.
+Personal Auth Tokens can be generated in the My Account section of [Bugsnag settings](https://app.bugsnag.com/settings/my-account).
+For more details, [see here](https://bugsnagapiv2.docs.apiary.io/#introduction/authentication).

 ## Streams
 | Stream Name | Primary Key | Pagination | Supports Full Sync | Supports Incremental |
 |-------------|-------------|------------|---------------------|----------------------|